uav4geo/GeoDeep/README.md

 ### Step 2.
 Train a YOLO model

 For up to date instructions, follow the steps on https://docs.ultralytics.com/modes/train/.
-Alsk make sure to install a GPU version of pytorch (https://pytorch.org/get-started/locally/).
+Also make sure to install a GPU version of pytorch (https://pytorch.org/get-started/locally/).

 Once you have a folder with your annotated images (e.g. `dataset/train`, `dataset/valid`), check your `data.yaml` to make sure you have the correct number of classes, then run: